Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 where the parameters $q_{\uparrow\downarrow}=2.68$ and $q_{\sigma\sigma}=2.60$ were determined by fitting to the exact correlation energies of the He and Be atoms, respectively.
 Then, with these values for $q_{\sigma\sigma'}$, the various coefficients in \cref{eq:ec-updn-th,eq:ec-ss-th} were determined by a least-square fit of a more accurate expression for the correlation energy.

 The correlation energies of atoms from He to Ar obtained with this functional are overall close to those obtained with \xcref{MGGA;C;CS}.

-\xclabel{MGGA;C;FT98}{1998}{Filatov1998:189} Alike its exchange counterpart \xcref{MGGA;X;FT98}, this functional depends on the Laplacian of the density $\nabla^2 n_{\sigma}$.
+\xclabel{MGGA;C;FT98}{1998}{Filatov1998:189} Akin to its exchange counterpart \xcref{MGGA;X;FT98}, this functional depends on the Laplacian of the density $\nabla^2 n_{\sigma}$.
 The analytical form is the same as that of \xcref{GGA;C;FT97} with the following differences.
 First, $\left\vert\nabla r_{s\sigma}\right\vert^2$ is replaced by

 which introduces the dependence on $\nabla^2 n_{\sigma}$.
 Then, \cref{eq:ftc:dperp,eq:ftc:dpar} are substituted by the similar functions

 and

 respectively, where $c_1=0.099635$, $c_2=0.083726$, $c_3=0.064988$, and $c_4=2.807834$ were obtained by fitting to reference correlation energies of atoms.\cite{Chakravorty1996:6167}